Our team below and our army of volunteers all have one aim in mind, to help our members live a good life and enjoy the opportunities that we offer!

 Having begun her career working part time in an EMI unit whilst still at school, Teresa progressed to become a support worker for adults with learning disabilities and then made her way up to Registered Manager status.

-Since then, as part of a Learning Disability Team, Teresa has used her vast experience to assist a variety of health professionals within the NHS and now, we are pleased to have her as our Day Opportunities Manager at our Standish Site!
+Since then, as part of a Learning Disability Team, Teresa has used her vast experience to assist a variety of health professionals within the NHS and now, we are pleased to have her as our My Life Opportunities Manager at our Standish Site!

 “My passion is seeing other people achieve and succeed.
 I feel it is important to have a creative mind and make these things accessible to all.
 I also enjoy the horticulture and growing aspects of My Life Standish and have real vision for this in the future!”